Skip to content

 Table of Contents

-If you have a business in the UK, you may be considering registering a trade mark.
+If you have a business in the UK, consider registering a trade mark.
 You may also wonder if you can use someone else’s business name because it would suit your business perfectly.
 However, using someone else’s assets without permission can leave you liable for trade mark infringement.
 This article will explain what trade mark infringement is in UK law and potential defences if someone accuses you of trade mark infringement.

 What is a Trade Mark?

-A trade mark is a form of intellectual property protection that gives owners the exclusive right to use their trade mark.
-A trade mark could be made up of words, logos, sounds, symbols or colours, and can be a combination of any of these.
-Importantly, the trade mark must be capable of distinguishing your business from others.
+A trade mark could be made up of words, logos, sounds, symbols or colours.
+Alternatively, it can be a combination of any of these.
+Notably, the trade mark must distinguish your business from others.
 Businesses will usually register a trade mark for their business name or logo.

 Trade Mark Infringement